ejvelasco/cbioportal/docs/File-Formats.md

 ## Gene Set Data
-A description of importing gene sets (required before loading gene set study) and gene set hierarchy data, can be found [here](Import-Gene-Sets.md).
+A description of importing gene sets (which are required before loading gene set study) can be found [here](Import-Gene-Sets.md).
+This page also contains a decription to import gene set hierarchy data, which is required to show a hierarchical tree on the query page to select gene sets.

+cBioPortal supports GSVA scores and GSVA-like scores, such as ssGSEA.
+The [Gene Set Variation Analysis]([http://www.bioconductor.org/packages/release/bioc/html/GSVA.html]) method in R (GSVA, [Hänzelmann, 2013](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7)) can calculate several types of scores (specified with the `methods=` argument) and outputs a score between -1 and 1.
+The GSVA method also calculates a p-value per score using a boothstrapping method.

-cBioPortal supports GSVA Scores and p-values (from bootstrapping) calculated using [Gene Set Variation Analysis]([http://www.bioconductor.org/packages/release/bioc/html/GSVA.html]) (GSVA, [Hänzelmann, 2013](http://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-14-7)).
-To import the GSVA Scores and p-values 2 sets of meta and data files are required, according to cBioPortal data loading specifications for study data.
-One set is used for GSVA scores, and one for the respective GSVA p-values of these scores.
-It is important that the dimensions of the GSVA Score and p-value file are the same and that they contain the same gene sets and samples.
+To import the GSVA(-like) data, a score and p-value data file are required.
+It is important that the dimensions of the score and p-value file are the same and that they contain the same gene sets and samples.
+Both data files require a meta file.

-### GSVA Score meta file
+### GSVA score meta file
 The meta file will be similar to meta files of other genetic profiles, such as mRNA expression.
-These are the required fields:
+For GSVA-like scores, GSVA-SCORE is used as datatype.

+Required fields:
 ```
 cancer_study_identifier: Same value as specified in study meta file
 genetic_alteration_type: GENESET_SCORE